realshovanshah/sample-production-app/README.md

 - [ ] Add more integration and E2E tests.
 - [ ] More fined grained exception handling.
 - [ ] Discuss other implementations for showing the recently shortened urls.
+- [ ] Fix redundant documentations
+- [ ] Make the url shortener state more explicit (eg. by adding a maybe function)

 ---